 Step 1: Choosing From the Different Types of Trusts

 Before you set up a trust fund, think about the purpose it will serve.
 There are revocable living trusts and irrevocable trusts, living trusts and testamentary trusts.
-There are also trusts for particular cases that might apply to your family.
+There are also trusts designed for specific situations that may apply to your family.
 Here’s a breakdown of each:

 Step 2: Outline the Details of the Trust